Vegas Odds Vs. Iowa Sportsbook Odds

 In more recent times, the Vegas numbers for the Super Bowl still hold water.
 The leading sportsbooks in Sin City are more than ready once the matchup is official.

-For bettors in legal sports betting state, the release of the numbers is no longer anything more than a gigantic tease.
+For bettors in legal sports betting states, the release of the numbers is no longer anything more than a gigantic tease.
 Sportsbooks in their state will provide odds for the Super Bowl quickly as well.
 Generally speaking, the numbers are fairly similar across the industry, at least upon initial release.

 There’s a big run-up to the Super Bowl and plenty of time for betting action to come in.
 As a result, you’ll spot points of difference here and there when you shop at various sportsbooks and compare them to the numbers out in Vegas.